thuytien134/phase5-project/README.md

 * Ruby version:
 ruby-2.7.4
-* System dependencies
+* System dependencies:
-i have install bcrypt gem in order to use Rails's `has_secure_password` to store and authenticate user login credentials securely
+i have install `bcrypt` gem in order to use Rails's `has_secure_password` to store and authenticate user login credentials securely

 * Deployment instructions:
 I have deployed on heroku, you can visit  here: [Thuy shop](https://thuy-shop-app.herokuapp.com/)